pixarninja/acm_webapp/README.md

 ### NetBeans Libraries

-NetBeans requires two extra libraries in order to use the JDBC driver and MySQL.
-The versions of the libraries I used are stored in this repository for easy access under the libraries/ directory.
+NetBeans requires an extra library in order to use the JDBC driver.
+The versions of the libraries I used (one for MySQL and one for MariaDB) are stored in this repository for easy access under the libraries/ directory.
 You can add them to your NetBeans project by right clicking on the "Libraries" folder and selecting "Add JAR/Folder...", as shown below.

 ![jar](references/jar.jpg)

 Then select the two JAR files from this repository to import them into your project.
+The one I used for this demo is called "mysql-connector-java-5.1.45-bin".